 Due to this "environment caching," data consumption is naturally significantly lower for shorter or recurring routes (such as your commute) than if you drive from Hamburg to Munich today and from Munich to Berlin tomorrow.
-On these routes, NUNAV will naturally load more real-time data as more map data is needed.
+On these routes, NUNAV will naturally load more real-time data as more map material is needed.

-However, complete offline use will not be possible as this would contradict our approach to connected driving.
+However, complete offline use will not be possible, as this would contradict our approach to connected driving.
 More on the topic of "Collaborative Routing" and AI-based swarm intelligence can be found here.

 Comments